-Lights: Headlight and tail/brake light housings may be removed.
+Lights, Reflectors, Mirrors: Headlights, turn signals, and taillights may be removed.
 Wiring should be disconnected at the first available plug in the harness.
 The main wiring harness must remain intact.
+Mirrors must be removed.
+Reflectors must be removed.

-Radiator: Removal of radiator fan allowed.
+Radiator: Removal of radiator fan and wiring allowed.